 - Instead of using packing peanuts, shred old paper, newspapers, and junk mail and use as filler.

-- Use your dry goods from your pantry such as beans, lentils and rice to fill up space in your packing boxes and provide cushion.
+- Use your dry goods from your pantry such as beans, lentils, and rice to fill up space in your packing boxes and provide a cushion.

-Packing yourself will save your movers time (and therefore you money), but you must be sure to pack things as securely as possible.
-When you wrap items like furniture and fragile dishes yourself, you are taking the responsibility of your items.
+Packing yourself will save your movers time (and therefore your money), but you must be sure to pack things as securely as possible.
+When you wrap items like furniture and fragile dishes yourself, you are taking responsibility for your items.
 Make sure you read up on how to pack for a move with tips like these!